ANashra/NICM-ShortTermLearning/README.md

 # NICM-ShortTermLearning
-# Rhythmic Perception and Learning Study
+# Rhythmic Perception and Learning for North Indian classical Rhythmic Cycles

 This repository contains analysis scripts, audio files, and videos as supplementary materials to support the paper (Under review).